JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     7. Join the table with the shapefile

-    8. Color counties by the attribute firedplots
+    8. Color counties by the attribute burnedplots

 ## Temperature and Precipitation Maps: